davidmlentz/davidmlentz.github.io/monitoringLAMP2.md

 `FLUSH PRIVILEGES;`

+Next, copy the agent's MySQL configuration file into place:

 `sudo cp /etc/dd-agent/conf.d/mysql.yaml.example /etc/dd-agent/conf.d/mysql.yaml`

+Then edit the file to update connection information so the agent can connect to the database:

 `sudo vi /etc/dd-agent/conf.d/mysql.yaml`

-...and edit the connection info in the mysql.yaml file (user, pass).
+In the database section of the file, set user to `datadog` and password to `<mypassword>`.

 Next, restart the agent so your changes take effect:
 `sudo /etc/init.d/datadog-agent restart`

+The Datadog agent is now collecting data about your MySQL server's performance and sending it to your Datadog account.

 ### Generate Sample Data

-You can generate some metrics with this command:
+You can generate some MySQL metrics with this command:
 `for i in {1..99}; do mysql -u datadog --password=mypassword -e "select now();"; done`

 ### View MySQL Metrics on Datadog

-### View Apache Metrics on Datadog

-The Datadog agent is now collecting data about your MySQL server's performance and sending it to your Datadog account.
-Let's take a look.
+Let's look at how Datadog displays the metrics you just generated.
 Navigate to Datadog's [Metric Explorer](https://app.datadoghq.com/metric/explorer) and type `mysql.performance.queries` in the Graph field.

 ![Metric Explorer for MySQL](https://github.com/davidmlentz/davidmlentz.github.io/blob/master/Metric%20Explorer%20mysql.performance.queries.png "Metric Explorer for MySQL")